 But being back in their old home, Dolinoy noticed everything was different.
 There were no crabs.
 She couldn't jump in the water because of oil deposits.
 The beach had eroded.

-"That's when I began to connect the environment with health," says Dolinoy, who is now an associate professor and NSF International Chair of Environmental Health Sciences at the University of Michigan School of Public Health.
+"That's when I began to connect the environment with health," says Dolinoy, who is a professor and the NSF International Chair of Environmental Health Sciences at the University of Michigan School of Public Health.

 The Mice That Changed Her Life